pola-rs/polars/docs/user-guide/misc/arrow.md

 - Zero-copy exchange for both Polars Series and DataFrame
 - No required dependency on pyarrow.
-- No direct dependency on polars.
+- No direct dependency on Polars.
 - Harder to cause memory leaks than handling pointers as raw integers.
 - Automatic zero-copy integration other PyCapsule Interface-supported libraries.